 When not to max out your retirement account depends more on defense rather than offense, though offense is a contributing factor.
 When I refer to defense I am talking about your monthly personal expenses or a budget.
 Knowing where your money is going is key.
 I strongly believe that defense wins championships in the game of personal finance and it’s the key to attaining and maintaining financial independence.
 If you improve your defense your offense automatically becomes better because you will need less offense/income.
 This does take disciple and the worse your offense the better your defense has to be in the form of extreme frugality.
 If, on the other hand, you have a great offense and make 3 million dollars a year, but have poor defense and spend 3 million dollars a year then you are living paycheck to paycheck and will never become financially independent.
 The late Thomas J. Stanley, author of The Millionaire Next Door calls this the high income/low net worth individual.
 In fact this is what happens to a lot of professional athletes and other high earners these days.
 Then we wonder how they end up broke after playing 10 years in the NFL making 5 million dollars a year.

-When not to max out your retirement accounts is going to depend on your savings rate and income.
-Income minus expense = savings.
-Savings divided by income = savings rate.
-Your savings rate will depend greatly on your expenses.
+When not to max out your retirement accounts is going to depend on your savings rate and income and your savings rate will depend greatly on your expenses.
 The less you spend the greater your savings and savings rate.
 Also the higher your income, while keeping your expenses fixed, the greater your savings and savings rate.
 The hardest problem of course is avoiding lifestyle creep or keeping your expenses fixed as your income goes up.
 This is why focusing on defense can keep things in perspective and can make achieving financial independence a reality sooner than later.